CSA-FEDERATE/Proposed-BuildingBlocks/BB-SC/2b-MWLayer/Communication/BB_Eclipse_Canought.md

 ## BB Usage
 <!-- Example on how to use BB or link to documentation.
 Should include code snippets, information about usage,
 trainings, skills, examples and how-to's. -->
+Deploy CANought services (J1939 translator, UDS translator) alongside Eclipse Kanto to bridge CAN bus communication to IP-based systems.
+See https://github.com/eclipse-canought for setup and configuration.

 ## Known Implementation
 https://github.com/eclipse-canought